2sharjain/graphd/README.md

-This repository is a modified from:https://github.com/LoannGio/DNN2
+This repository is modified from:https://github.com/LoannGio/DNN2

 The repository does not provides the model and benchmarks from the paper.
 However, all the methods (DNN layers, data processing, metrics) code are shared for reproducibility.